wakabibrian/Learning_HTML_CSS_SASS/04-CSS-Layouts/Lesson3.md

 1. grid-column: <start line> / <end line> | span <number> and grid-row: <start line> / <end line> | span <number>; To place a grid item into a specific cell, based on line numbers. span keyword can be used to span an item across more cells.
 2. justify-self: stretch | start | center | end and align-self: stretch | start | center | end; To overwrite justify-items / align-items for single items

+## Sizing Grid Columns and Rows

+using fr unit instead of px will allow us create flexible columns and flexible rows e.g grid-template-columns: 1fr 1fr 1fr 1fr; will set 4 columns at the same size.

+-   With auto it will only take the size necessary to fill its content.
+-   Also grid-template-columns: repeat(4, 1fr) will set 4 columns at the same size.
+-   grid-template-rows; you have to also define a height.